samboy/ChessGraphics/README.md

 Chess Tepoztlan is a public domain font suitable for making Chess diagrams.
 The font is a vector conversion of the images in SmallPng.

+The images are very loosely derived from two 19th century works:

+* Images on the front cover of Benjamin R. Foster’s 1887 book *Chancellor Chess*.
+* An image of a knight in Theophilus Thompson’s 1873 classic *Chess Problems: Either to Play and Mate*.

 To use, install the `ChessTepoztlan.ttf` file in the `Tepoztlan/` folder.